lexnederbragt/MBV3070-H19/5_biopython.md

 ### Add organism name to fasta description line

-Our goal now is to create script so that it will take a genbank file in, access the organism name and add it to the fasta description name, and then print this out in fasta format.
-As you saw with the script above, you can do that by accessing the annotations of the
+Our goal now is to create a script so that it can read a genbankk file, access the organism name and add it to the fasta description name, and then print this out in fasta format.
+As you saw with the script above, you can do that by accessing the annotations of the genbank record.

 #### Reading in files ####